 Travel to Europe is changing soon.

-Barring yet another delay, you'll need to fill out one of these ETIAS pre-travel authorizations for a trip to almost any European country starting in May 2023.
-While relatively hassle-free and cheap at just over $7, it adds an important step in the transatlantic travel process.
+Barring yet another delay, you'll need to fill out one of these ETIAS pre-travel authorizations for a trip to almost any European country starting in 2024.
+While relatively hassle-free and cheap at just over $7, it adds an important step to the transatlantic travel process.